Document Actions

 What are the entry requirements?

 You have a BS or BA in science (biological, chemical, physical) with pre-requisite courses (including General Bio or Anatomy and Physiology, General and Organic Chemistry) and minimum gpa of 3.0/4.0.
 Statistics is a pre- or co-requisite.
-Ideally, your basic science coursework took place within approximately the past 5 years.
-If you completed your bachelor’s degree outside the US, you will need to complete the TOEFL with an acceptable score.
+Ideally, your basic science coursework took place within the past 5 years.
+If you completed any part of your your bachelor’s degree outside the US, you will need to complete the TOEFL with an acceptable score.
+Please take the exam before submitting your application.

 What will I study?
 What is the educational format?